 You should have five GCSEs at grade C (4) or above, including English Language and Maths.
 A Computer Science based qualification is also desirable.

 Alternatively you should have a BTEC First Level 2 at Merit grade or OCR National Level 2 at Merit grade.
 This will be discussed during your interview / enrolment.

 Assessment is based 80% on course work via a range of methods.
 You will be asked to complete written assignments, undertake presentations, prepare case studies, and work on 'real projects'.

 20% of your marks will come from an external exam.

 You may have to fund trips and visits in support of this qualification.
 Costs will be discussed during your induction period.

-Some university courses may require the achievement of specific units and learners should always check the entry requirements for degree programmes with specific higher education providers.
+Some university courses may require the achievement of specific units and students should always check the entry requirements for degree programmes with individual higher education providers.